The Founder Gravity Problem

 Most restaurants are small businesses.

 They serve their neighborhood.
+They rely on regulars.

-and the rhythms of the place stay relatively contained.
+The rhythms of the place stay relatively contained.

 But every once in a while a restaurant crosses a line.